 - Para Adolescentes

-Managing Your Child's Diabetes on Sick Days
+Keeping Your Child's Diabetes in Control When They’re Sick

-How Can I Be Prepared?
+How Can I Be Prepared for an Illness?

 What Should I Do When My Child Is Sick?